ottowong/MoreCompany-customHomescreen/README.md

 # MoreCompany
-MoreCompany but with a changeable title screen it will use BepInEx/ottohack/background.png
+MoreCompany but with a changeable title screen.

+It will use BepInEx/ottohack/background.png